 Be disciplined, and don't panic during market slumps.
 If anything, consider purchasing more shares when one or more of your mutual fund's share prices drops in a down market!

 This article was written with an audience in mind that has little to no interest in learning more than is absolutely necessary about mutual funds in order to start investing in them.
 If such is still the case for you, then I recommend forgoing a brokerage altogether, and purchasing your mutual funds directly from the parent company.
-I list the contact information for the most respected companies (whose funds I allude to in Section VII.), in Table 5 above.
+I list the contact information for the most respected companies in Table 5 above.

 (Alphabetical) Listing of Some Popular Online Brokerages

 T. Rowe Price

 A List of the Top Mutual Funds in the Country (by Category)

 In this section, I'll list some of the most respected mutual funds in the country by category, so that you will have a basis for comparison for any funds you may be interested in.
 Within the respective categories, fund providers are separated by semicolons, and different funds offered by the same providers are separated by commas.